pierreosselin/Dissertation_Scripts/README.md

 ## Results

-EM algorithm applied to the SAMPSON Dataset  Samuel F Sampson.
-“A novitiate in a period of change: An experimental andcase study of social relationships.
+EM algorithm applied to the SAMPSON Dataset from Samuel F Sampson.
+“A novitiate in a period of change: An experimental and case study of social relationships."

 ![](/images/sampsonEM3.jpeg)

-Posterior
+Evolution of the Log-Posterior

 ![](/images/LogPosteriorRealSampson.png)